ncbi-nlp/MedCalc-Bench/README.md

 ## MedCalc-Bench Dataset

-To download the CSV for the MedCalc-Bench evaluation dataset, please download the file, dataset/test_data.csv, from in this repository.
+To download the CSV for the MedCalc-Bench evaluation dataset, please download the file, `test_data.csv` inside the `dataset` folder of this repository.
 You can also download the test set split from HuggingFace at https://huggingface.co/datasets/ncbi/MedCalc-Bench.

 In addition to the 1047 evaluation instances, we also provide a training dataset of 10,055 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).